maximderboven/adventofcode2020/README.md

 ### part 1
 Splitting on new line and storing in array.
 Run through and put all unique answers in another array and count the array with size.
 ### part 2
-Get the same unique array and an array with the all the answers and compare them with frequence and a personcounter to check how many persons have answered based on the newlines within one group. if one > add all answers as answered
+Get the same unique array and an array with the all the answers and compare them with frequency and a person counter to check how many persons have answered based on the newlines within one group. if one > add all answers as answered

 ## Day 7
 ### part 1
+Start by parsing data into something useful "color n color": recursive loop through items using parent and child beware that a child can be a parent as well. (tried using Generic Graph with vertexes)
 ### part 2
+using n to get the amount of bags within a bag and multiply by the amount of possibilities.